KevinTheMix/CheatSheets/Flutter.md

 ```

 Passing data **from child to parent** is either via a callback method passed through the child's constructor,
-or via a public property (setter) in the parent state, with a static method returning that state in the (stateful) parent Widget:
+or via a public setter in the parent state, with a static method returning that state in the (stateful) parent Widget:

 ```dart
 // Simplified from https://flutteragency.com/send-data-from-child-widget-to-its-parent/